3.4 Computer SystemsKey Facts

 Real-World Examples of Logic Gates

 This key facts covers Real-World Examples of Logic Gates within Logic Gates for GCSE Computer Science.
-Revise Logic Gates in Boolean Logic for GCSE Computer Science with 15 exam-style questions and 20 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
-It is section 7 of 8 in this topic.
+Revise Logic Gates in 3.4 Computer Systems for GCSE Computer Science with 16 exam-style questions and 20 flashcards.
+This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+It is section 7 of 9 in this topic.
 Use this key facts to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position